-Singapore penthouse on sale for $72 million, a test for luxury market's recovery
+Singapore penthouse on sale for over $72 million, a test for luxury market's recovery

 All home buyers have to pay a stamp duty at a progressive rate of up to 3 percent, but foreigners have to pay an additional 15 percent for their purchases.
 Singaporeans also have to pay an extra stamp duty of 7-10 percent when they make second and subsequent purchases.

 "With tightening measures taken in other countries, that could lead investors to shift funds back here.
-So we just have to watch that very closely," Ravi Menon, managing director ofthe Monetary Authority of Singapore, said last month.
+So we just have to watch that very closely," Ravi Menon, managing director of the Monetary Authority of Singapore, said last month.

 New home sales more than doubled in March from a year earlier, reaching their highest level in nearly four years.
 And developers, led by Chinese companies, are paying record sums to secure land.
-Shenzhen-based developer Logan Property (3380.HK) and its partner Nanshan Group recently paid a record S$1 billion at a government land auction.
+Shenzhen-based developer Logan Property and its partner Nanshan Group recently paid a record S$1 billion at a government land auction.
 That was almost 50 percent more than the previous record set in 1997.

 "The strong winning bid...signals developers' strong confidence in the Singapore residential market and their belief that prices could return to growth soon," said Christine Li, research director at Cushman and Wakefield in Singapore.